bebzbzbz/Tip-Calculator-Project/README.md

 ## Design

-The playful, colourful design for this web calculator was inspired by both the flat, angular design of <a href="https://dribbble.com/shots/12909522--dailyui-Mortgage-Calculator" title="Sebastian Vigil - Mortgage Calculator">Sebastian Vigil's "Mortgage Calculator"</a>, as well as its vibrant blue, and the layout and colour assortment of <a href="https://dribbble.com/shots/15359416-MechaCalc-Calculator-App" title="Afrills - MechaCalc - Calculator App">Afrills' "MechaCalc - Calculator App"</a>.
-This combination makes for a modern look while ensuring a cohesive and visually appealing user experience.
+The design featuring the vibrant coloured and circular gradients is inspired by <a href="https://de.pinterest.com/pin/682999099774996286/" title="Sebastian Vigil - Mortgage Calculator">Polina Muromova's "Bricks"</a>.